hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 1. Click **Advanced**.
 Uncheck **Use default gateway on remote network**.
 1. Click **OK** to close the **Properties** window.
 1. **(Important)** Disconnect the VPN, then re-connect.
 1. Assume that the subnet you want VPN clients to send traffic through the VPN tunnel is `10.123.123.0/24`.
-Open an [elevated command prompt](http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/) and run the following commands:
+Open an [elevated command prompt](http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/) and run one of the following commands:
    For IKEv2 and IPsec/XAuth ("Cisco IPsec") modes:
    ```
    route add -p 10.123.123.0 mask 255.255.255.0 192.168.43.1